The “Dark Side” of Interior Design

 White frames for pictures and wall art look really cool with dark walls and help the space look lighter and brighter.
-Also bet on lighter colours for your furniture and furnishings, it will give it a nice contrast.
+Also, bet on lighter colours for your furniture and furnishings, it will give it a nice contrast.

 Not that it’s a rule, but bright and strong colours look great with dark walls.
-As you can see in the pictures bellow, bright colours make your space look super stylish and put together, just don’t over do it.
+As you can see in the pictures bellow, bright colours make your space look super stylish and put together, just don’t overdo it.

 I have said this in previous posts, that using wooden pieces in their natural colour brings nature to the inside.
 Makes your space more comfortable and less cold.

-There are a number of dark colours you can choose to paint your walls with, but most of them are cold colours – black, gray, navy, dark green – what can make your room look cold and dull.
+There are a number of dark colours you can choose to paint your walls with, but most of them are cold colours – black, grey, navy, dark green – what can make your room look cold and dull.

 Using wood, just like using bright colours, will help you turn your room into a very interesting space.

-If having all walls of a room painted in a dark colour is not for you, or if you are not 100% sure it works for your space, you can always find a balance.
+If having all the walls of a room painted in a dark colour is not for you, or if you are not 100% sure it works for your space, you can always find a balance.

 Painting only one wall with a dark colour is enough to add style and interest to a space.
 But if you do this, make it the feature wall, your focal point.
-Take inspiration from the examples bellow.
+Take inspiration from the examples below.

 These are my tips for you in case you are considering turning to the “dark side” of interior design!
 I hope you found them useful and inspiring 🙂